-The Lexile Framework for Reading (Lexile Framework) measures reading ability and text complexity on the same scale.
+The Lexile Framework for Reading measures reading ability and text complexity on the same scale.

 Lexile measures help students of all ages better understand which books and other reading materials are at the right difficulty level.
 These measures help parents and schools more closely monitor students’ progress as they work toward meeting state and national learning standards.

-Check out the graphic below for an example on using Lexiles:
+Check out the graphic below for an example on using Lexile measures:

 College-and-Career Readiness Growth Planner